 The rotator cuff tendons can be injured or torn by trying to lift a very heavy object while the arm is extended, by falling, or by trying to catch a heavy falling object.

 Symptoms of a torn rotator cuff include tenderness and soreness in the shoulder during an activity that uses the shoulder.
 A tendon that has ruptured may make it impossible to raise the arm.
 It may be difficult to sleep lying on that side, and you may feel pain when pressure is put on the shoulder.

 This is a condition where the shoulder’s capsule tightens, causing severe stiffness and sometimes pain.
 The cause is unknown though particular triggers are identified such as following an infection, after an injury to the shoulder or compensation for other parts of the body.
 Symptoms often take a long time to reduce (up to 18 months) but there are many ways we can help with this condition.
 Osteopathic treatment can help the shoulder by improving other joints to aid movement and prevent further injury and stiffness.
 Exercise rehabilitation will normally be part of the treatment management with the aim of reducing recovery time.

 Most people develop some degree of osteoarthritis, which can cause painful movement.
-This occurs as the smooth surfaces of the cartilage that line the bones of the shoulder joint are worn away and joints begin to wear out.
+This occurs as the smooth surfaces of the cartilage that line the bones of the shoulder joint are worn away.
+This causes joints to wear out.
 The most common cause of osteoarthritis is overuse.
 Osteopathy will aim to improve your pain free range of motion and help the body compensation due to this stiffness.
-In more developed instances, a replacement of the shoulder joint may be necessary where we would refer you to your GP.
+In more developed instances, a replacement of the shoulder joint may be necessary.
+In this case we would refer you to your GP.